abertschi/postcards/README.md

 ### Plugin: postcards-yaml
 Specify what picture and text to send in a YAML file.
-This allows for bulk send and extends `postcards-folder` with a YAML configuration file.
+This allows for bulk send and extends `postcards-folder` with a YAML file.

-Add the following object to your configuration file
+Add the following object to your configuration file (`config.json`);
 ```json
 {
  "payload": {